 From July 2007

-In December 2009, as part of the White Paper, the Government announced a second tier of economic regulation to be implemented in the four next largest leased federal airports.
+In December 2009, a second tier of economic regulation to be implemented in the four next largest leased federal airports was announced.
 Under the self reporting arrangements, Canberra, Darwin, Gold Coast and Hobart Airports disclose various pricing, quality of service and complaints handling procedures and outcomes through the airports' websites.

 From July 2012

-The Inquiry found that Adelaide Airport had limited market power and the Government agreed that Adelaide Airport would no longer be subject to mandatory price and quality of service monitoring by the ACCC, effective 30 June 2012.
-Adelaide Airport will now report on its pricing and quality of service outcomes under the second tier reporting system alongside Canberra, Darwin, Gold Coast and Hobart.
+The Inquiry found that Adelaide Airport had limited market power and the airport was removed from mandatory price and quality of service monitoring by the ACCC, effective 30 June 2012.
+Adelaide Airport reports on its pricing and quality of service outcomes under the second tier reporting system alongside Canberra, Darwin, Gold Coast and Hobart.

 Prices and the quality of services at the four major leased federal airports—Sydney, Melbourne, Brisbane and Perth—continue to be monitored annually by the Australian Competition and Consumer Commission (ACCC) in accordance with the Airports Act 1996 and Competition and Consumer Act 2010.
 Information and annual reports are available on the ACCC website.